Eric Kaufmann: Religious demography

 Much of Kaufmann's research concerns the growth of religion around the world.
-Factors that determine how many children a woman has in her life time—that is, her completed or total fertility rate—include her educational attainment, her income, and how religious she is.
+Factors that determine how many children a woman has in her lifetime—that is, her completed or total fertility rate—include her educational attainment, her income, and how religious she is.
 For example, in the cities of the Middle East, women who supported Sharia law had 50% higher fertility than those who opposed it the most at the turn of the century.
 According to the World Religious Database, the proportion of the human population identifying with a religion increased from 81% in 1970 to 85% in 2000 and is predicted to rise to 87% in 2025.
 In addition, the Catholic Church has gained 12% additional followers between 2000 and 2010, mainly from Asia and Africa.
 In 2018, Muslims had a median age of 23, Hindus 26, Christians 30, Buddhists and the religiously unaffiliated 34, and Jews 36.
 For comparison, the median age of the global population was 28 in 2018.
 Overall, Christians have a fertility rate of 2.6, and Muslims 2.9.
 Islam is the world's fastest growing religion.
 Meanwhile, the expansion of secularism will slow in Europe as the twenty-first century progresses.